 The standard is designed to protect children when viewing and listening to broadcasts.
 If a complaint relates to a child having been featured or referred to in a programme, this may raise matters of fairness or privacy and should be dealt with under those standards.

 Context is important in a consideration of this standard, including:

-- the programme classification - the time of broadcast (on free-to-air television and on radio) - any pre-broadcast advisories (including warnings) - the nature of the programme - the availability of filtering technology - the target audience of the channel/station and of the particular programme or segment - audience expectations of the channel/station, of the programme or of a particular host or presenter - other information available to the audience about the programme, including publicity and promos.
+- the programme classification - the time of broadcast (on free-to-air television and radio) - any pre-broadcast advisories (including warnings) - the nature of the programme - the availability of filtering technology and whether availability has been promoted by the broadcaster

+- the target audience of the channel/station and of the particular programme or segment - audience expectations of the channel/station, of the programme or of a particular host or presenter - other information available to the audience about the programme, including publicity and promos.

-In general, for free-to-air television, the standard will only apply during times that children are likely to be watching television.
-Usually, this will be up until 8.30pm, or during G and PGR time.
-Broadcasters should also carefully consider children's interests when determining the level of AO content to be screened during the transition from G or PGR programming to AO time.
+In general, for free-to-air television, the standard will In general, for free-to-air television, the standard will only apply during times that children are likely to be watching television.
+Usually, this will be before and after school up until 8.30pm.
+Broadcasters should also carefully consider children's interests when determining the level of M content to be screened during the transition from G or PG programming into M, 16 or 18 time.